 Mouthfeel: Smooth, medium-bodied lager with a moderate carbonation.

-Finish: Crisp, clean finish with a lingering hop taste that gradually fades.
+Finish: Crisp, clean finish with a lingering hop taste that gradually

 IBUs: 26